7-day (one week) Tuscany itinerary

 Aerial view of famous medieval San Gimignano hill town with its skyline of medieval towers © Shutterstock

-If you’re in the mood for a hike, the San Gimignano Ring Trail (Anello di San Gimignano) is an 8-mile (13 km) circular route that takes you around the town and through olive groves, vineyards, and past historic farmhouses and churches.
-Alternatively, the Vernaccia Wine Trail (Sentiero della Vernaccia) is another scenic route that winds through the vineyards where the famous Vernaccia white wine is made.
-Both trails will give you beautiful views of the town and the surrounding countryside.
+If you're up for a walk, the San Gimignano Ring Trail (Anello di San Gimignano) is an 8-mile (13 km) loop that circles the town.
+It takes you through olive groves, vineyards, and past old farmhouses and chapels.
+Another option is the Vernaccia Wine Trail (Sentiero della Vernaccia), which winds through the vineyards where the region’s white wine is produced.
+Both are scenic and give you a feel for the landscape just beyond the town walls.

 italy-Montepulciano-shutterstock_1434554153